 10th Health Services and Policy Research Conference

-The 10th Health Services and Policy Research Conference was be held at Surfers Paradise Marriott Resort & Spa, Gold Coast Queensland on Wed 1st –Fri 3rd November 2017.
+The 10th Health Services and Policy Research Conference was held at Surfers Paradise Marriott Resort & Spa, Gold Coast Queensland on Wed 1st –Fri 3rd November 2017.

 The theme was ‘Shifting Priorities: balancing acute and primary care services’.